 If you are thinking about getting married in Church, but you don’t go to one – why not come along and spend some time with us to find out why St Jude’s a great place to be part of?
 We have discovered a very real relationship that’s available with God through Jesus, with lives filled with hope and purpose that we believe can help you in your new relationship too.
 You will find St Jude’s is a very welcoming community of people and our services may be far more helpful and engaging than you might imagine.
 We’re not at all stuffy or ‘churchy’, and very keen on encouraging family.

-Fees for weddings are set by the Church of England nationally. if you are marrying at the Church in whose parish you both live and only one set of banns need to be called, then the cost for a basic wedding would be around £599 (A total from £459 as the standard CofE fee for the building, service and copy of the Wedding Licence (2019), then St Jude’s asks for £20 for a member of staff to open and close the church and run the sound desk etc plus £40 for heating if it a cold season wedding.
+Fees for weddings are set by the Church of England nationally. if you are marrying at the Church in whose parish you both live and only one set of banns need to be called, then the cost for a basic wedding would be in the region of £600 (A total from £466 as the standard CofE fee for the building, service and copy of the Wedding Licence (in 2019), then St Jude’s also asks for £20 for a member of staff to open and close the church and run the sound desk etc plus a further £40 for heating if it a cold season wedding (its a very large space t heat from cold!
 There would also be a charge of £30 for the Banns to be read here and maybe things such as a keyboard player if available/needed – typically £50).
-If one or both of you live outside the parish boundaries the cost may rise a little as banns will need to be called in those parishes too and you can find information on banns here.
+If one or both of you live outside the parish boundaries the cost may rise a little as banns will also need to be called in those parishes too and you can find information on banns here.
 This is only a guide and we can give you further details when we meet and the actual fees will always be those in force the year you marry, not when a wedding is booked.